Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 ##### Viewers

-ACA contains support for several specialized content viewers, and support for various renditioning, download, and markup strategies.
+Content Accelerator contains support for several specialized content viewers, and support for various renditioning, download, and markup strategies.
 These components can be configured in the Document Viewer configuration section.

 Stage \&gt; Select Trac \&gt; Configure Stage Modules \&gt; DocViewer